Atishay-jn/Shell/README.md

 #### `gcc thread.c`

 A couple of warnings might be displayed depending on the gcc version installed on your machine.

 You may ignore the warnings.

-A executable file will be formed in your folder
+A executable file *a.out* will be formed in your folder

 ### To run the shell, run: